metal-stack/docs/docs/src/proposals/MEP1/README.md

 ## Problem Statement

 We face the situation that we argue for running bare metal on premise because this way the customers can control where and how their software and data are processed and stored.
-On the other hand, we have currently a hard requirement that our metal-api control plane components need to be running on a kubernetes cluster on some of the available hyperscalers.
+On the other hand, we have currently decided that our metal-api control plane components run on a kubernetes cluster (in our case on a cluster provided by one of the available hyperscalers).

-Running the control plane on kubernetes has the following benefits:
+Running the control plane on Kubernetes has the following benefits:

 - Ease of deployment
 - Get most, if not all, of the required infrastructure services like (probably incomplete):